Skip to main content

 3. Use Consistent Symbols and Annotations: Use consistent symbols and annotations in your wireframes to ensure that team members and stakeholders can easily understand the meaning of different elements and interactions.
 This helps in maintaining clarity and consistency throughout the design process.

-Rewear Website Design
+Rewear Web Design

 Understanding Low-Fidelity Prototypes